 Our Triage Shelter is designed to provide temporary shelter for homeless individuals and families until appropriate and affordable permanent housing can be found.
 The Triage Shelter also includes safety and protection from exposure to the weather for individuals experiencing homelessness.
 For more than 30 years, research has demonstrated that stabilizing people through shelter, moving them into permanent housing, and implementing assistance programs to keep them in their housing, can not only reduce but eliminate, homelessness.
 Shelters are a stepping stone on the way to housing, not a destination.

-We have parking available to program participants at our West Run facility.
+We have parking available to program participants at both our West Run and Scott Avenue locations.
 However, we do not have parking available at our downtown Emergency Triage Shelter.

 At Bartlett Housing Solutions, the goal for ALL of our programs is HOUSING.
 Participants in all of our programs will be assigned a case manager.
 Together, you will work on a housing plan aimed at returning you to permanent sustainable housing.

 The following grievance procedure shall apply to all persons who are not employees of Bartlett House, Inc. Grievances strictly against Bartlett House Policies and actions will be handled in the following way: